IcaliaLabs/dojo/ruby-training/week_one/01/README.md

 + Strings and string interpolation
 + Arrays, Hashes
 + Basic methods (size, length, etc..)
++ Basic use of conditionals and flow control
 + Iterators (for..in, each)
 + Ranges
 + Hello, world!